The Basics of Networking

 - Be prepared to network at any given moment.
 You can network at a conference, wedding, ball-game or at the bus stop.

-- Identify the goals you want achieve at the networking event before you go (e.g. learn more about a particular field, to develop job/internship leads, etc).
+- Identify the goals you want to achieve at the networking event before you go (e.g. learn more about a particular field, to develop job/internship leads, etc).

-- Go where the people are.
+- Go where the people are and be visible

 - The first 60 seconds of a conversation with a stranger is the hardest, but it will get easier as you learn more about the person, their experience, and interests.
 Commonalities help “strangers” connect.